tbarker/5X-Crypto-Security-Guide/README.md

 ### HODL Forever

 You can simply wipe all the hardware wallets after set-up.
-Although in this case it might be better to use a [Shamir Secret Sharing scheme](https://cryptotag.io/blog/shamirs-secret-sharing-backup/) since you are only planning to access the assets once.
+Although in this case it might be better to use a [Shamir Secret Sharing scheme](https://cryptotag.io/blog/shamirs-secret-sharing-backup/), which creates multiple key fragments that can later be recombined, as you are only planning to access the assets once.